polybassa/STM_HAL/project_stm32f4_discovery/README.md

    Every second this tasks prints the current  reading of the analog to digital converter (ADC) on pin C1 to the debug interface.

+5. timer capture (anonymous, created in main procedure):

+   After 3 seconds this task measures every 25 milliseconds the input frequencies on pin C6 (Channel 1) and C7 (Channel 2).
+The results and timer flags are printed via Segger Real Time Trace (RTT).

 By pressing the "User Button" the direction of the LedBlinker animation can be inversed.